Tomas-Kuchta-FPV/Open-ESPilot/README.md

 - [x] Basic schematic and PCB layout
 - [x] Selection of components is decided in [Issues](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/issues)
 - [ ] Compare BOM cost to commercial FCs - going to figure it out when I have time.
-- [ ] Complete code, documentation and build guide
+- [ ] Complete code, documentation, and build guide

 ## Design Phases